AVRU's snakebite ambulance parked in front of a rural health centre in Papua New Guinea. Photograph by Diana Barr (AVRU).

 Improving Antivenom Access

 Our major achievement to date has been the collaborative development of a new antivenom for use in the treatment of Papuan taipan envenoming.
 Supplied at a cost of approximately US$300/vial, the new antivenom will substantially reduce current treatment costs, thus improving the availability of the only effective treatment for snakebite and improving patient outcomes.
 Phase I clinical trials were completed in 2014, and a larger Phase II clinical trial was completed in 2016.
-Publication of the results of both of these studies is scheduled for Q3 and Q4 of 2017 respectively.

 PNG Snakebite Partnership